 Any progress is great progress, so don’t underestimate the power of your actions.
-Even the smallest things we do every day can exert enormous influence on those around us.
-The minute you start adjusting your behaviours, others will follow.
+Even the most minor things we do daily can exert enormous influence on those around us.
+The minute you start adjusting your behaviors, others will follow.

 Written by Tan Allaway.
-Tan is Head of Content at Circle In and the founder of waste-free project TalkPlastic.
+Tan is the founder of waste-free project TalkPlastic.

 1 Paul P, ‘Growing Up Green’, TIME, May 2008

 2 Solly H, ‘Disposable Nappies: a Looming Environmental Threat?’, Independent, May 2006